-The MSPB system was established twenty-five years ago to allow Federal employees to appeal adverse agency actions to a third-party, independent review board.
+As managers, we take comfort in knowing that there is an independent appeals process for employees to dispute adverse actions.
+The Merit System Protection Board (MSPB) was established twenty-five years ago to allow Federal employees to appeal adverse agency actions to a third-party, independent review board.
 Since its inception, the MSPB has maintained a reputation of efficiency and fairness.
 MSPB decisions uphold agency disciplinary actions 75 to 80 percent of the time, which is evidence of the Board's broad support of agency adverse action decisions.
 In performance cases, the percentage is even higher in support of agency management.
 Decisions are also typically reached in 90 days or fewer.
+We are pleased to see that the Merit Systems Protection Board, an independent third party review board, will remain as the primary appeals decision maker.
+Furthermore, the expedited process requirement would hopefully improve employee and management morale in allowing decisions to be rendered more swiftly.

-Moreover, the current model has been successful because it is a uniform system for the entire Federal government.
-Establishing disparate appeals processes might create unnecessary confusion for the Federal workforce, which will lengthen, instead of streamline, the process while potentially making the system more prone to abuse.
-While we recognize the desire to streamline the appeals process, we believe that implementing an internal review board as proposed could create a lack of trust that will pervade the system, which will likely serve to lengthen and complicate the process.
+We are concerned, however, that the Secretary retains ultimate decision making authority on the appeals process.
+In many ways this creates a system of little accountability and integrity as the need for a third party intermediary to have authority over appeals is critical to the integrity of the system.
+Moreover, the current model has been successful because it is a uniform system for the entire federal government.
+Establishing appeals processes that leave ultimate authority with each individual the Secretary might create unnecessary confusion for the federal workforce, which will lengthen, instead of streamline, the process while potentially making the system more prone to abuse.
+While we recognize the desire to streamline the appeals process, we believe that the reduced time requirements are a step in the right direction, but MSPB must be given the full authority to make binding independent decisions otherwise the system runs the risk of creating a lack of trust, which will likely serve to lengthen and complicate the process.